Midnight Ministries, Inc.

 "For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.
 For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
 Wherefore comfort one another with these words.
 But of the times and the seasons, brethren, you have no need that I write unto you.
 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.
 But you, brethren, are not in darkness, that that day should overtake you as a thief.
 You are all the children of light, and the children of the day: we are not of the night, nor of darkness.
 Therefore let us not sleep, as do others; but let us watch and be sober.
 For they that sleep, sleep in the night; and they that be drunken, are drunken in the night.
 But let us, who are of the day, be sober, putting on the breastplate of faith and love; and for an helmet, the hope of salvation.
 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ" (1 Thess.
 4:14–5:9 no chapter division IN THE ORIGINAL TEXT).

 As anyone can see, the context includes the coming Night of the Day of the Lord, wherein Christians are to watch for Christ's Thief Like Coming (see also Luke 12:39; Rev. 3:3, 16:15), which is not a pre-night or pre-trib return.
-According to the Parable of the Wise & Foolish Virgins, multitudes of saved carnal Christians will know the results of the Lord's initial return as a thief-like coming in That Night (Again, Midnight's Cry is the beginning of the Tribulation and the Day of the Lord.), and again, the foolish will be left behind while experiencing a closed door (The exception being new born babes in Christ).
+According to the Parable of the Wise & Foolish Virgins, multitudes of saved carnal Christians will know the results of the Lord's initial return as a thief-like coming in That Night.
+As already noted, the foolish will be left behind while experiencing a closed door (The exception being new born babes in Christ).
 If this parable was the only source for such a belief, we could easily discard the left behind scenario.
 Yet, this is not the case.
-Surprisingly, much Scripture in the New Testament also teaches this truth, that is, saved Christians who routinely live after the flesh will be left behind to enter the Great Tribulation (latter half) period of the Tribulation (Matt.
-19:30).
-Of course, not to worry, for the most part these will eventually be redeemed and will also attend the Wedding Feast as the Great Multitude (Rev. 7:9-17).
+Surprisingly, much Scripture in the New Testament also teaches this truth, that is, saved Christians who routinely live after the flesh will be left behind to enter the Great Tribulation.
+Of course, not to worry, for the most part these will eventually repent and be redeemed.
+No doubt, they will hunger and thirst no more, attending the Wedding Feast as the Great Multitude (Rev. 7:9-17).

 Fittingly, Revelation 3:3 clearly states this fact to the end-time Church of Sardis: "If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee."
 Initially, only a few in Sardis will walk worthily in white (Rev. 3:4), meaning, only a few initially will go to Heaven for the Wedding Feast from this segment of the end time Church, not the entire Body of Christ.
 Blatantly, John wrote the following warning to all in the Body of Christ, not just to a segment of the end time Church: "Behold, I come as a thief.
 Blessed is he that watches and keeps his garments, lest he walk naked, and they see his shame" (Rev. 16:15).
 Keep his garments?
 Blessed is he that watches?
 Ashamed at His coming (1 John 2:28)?
 A pre-trib at-once automatic Rapture makes no allowance for understanding John's Scripture, because the at-once Pre-trib Rapture Teaching annihilates the need to watch, or the need to be alert in That Night for the Lord's coming, and clouds our understanding of the Day of the Lord.